 Biochemistry

-Applicants' scientific experience will be assessed on the basis of their published scientific work and participation in international conferences.
+Applicants' research experience will be assessed on the basis of their published research work and participation in international conferences.
 Points are awarded for:

-- 0,25 points for participation in international scientific conferences with an oral or poster presentation (regardless of the number of conferences);
+- 0.25 points for participation at international research conferences with an oral or poster presentation (regardless of the number of conferences);

-- 0,5 points for publishing scientific articles in peer-reviewed journals (regardless of the number of articles) with no citation index (IF)
+- 0.5 points for publishing research articles in peer-reviewed journals (regardless of the number of articles) with no citation index (IF)

-- 1 point for each scientific article published in a peer-reviewed journal with an IF.
+- 1 point for each research article published in a peer-reviewed journal with an IF.

 Composition of the competition points